Ice Tie Dye

 - Powdered dyes let the ice control how the dye colors flow.

-- Dye colors flow at different rates as the ice melts.
+- Dye colors flow in random patterns as the ice melts.

 - Dyes flow after they are applied

 - Separate dye colors change color when they flow together